timnew/hexo-generator-atom-markdown-writer-meta/README.md

 ## Files

 * `posts.json`: Json file contains name, url and last update time for each post
-* `tags.json`: Json file contains the tags that used in the blog
+* `tags.json`: Json file contains the tags that used in the blog, sorted by occurrence
-* `cateogories.json`: Json file contains the categories that used in the blog
+* `cateogories.json`: Json file contains the categories that used in the blog, sorted by occurrence

 ## Related Tools